archilex/advanced-tables-docs/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see [CHANGELOG](https://changelog.anystack.sh/filament-filter-sets) for more information on what has changed recently.

 ## Contributing

-Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for details.

-## Security Vulnerabilities

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+Users with active licenses may access the private repo to contribute by visiting the `Licenses` tab of your AnyStack account.

 ## Credits